Training machine learning models

 Can we modify or add to the parameters used to train the machine learning models?

-You can control the Prediction Confidence Threshold (what confidence does the model need to have in its prediction before it will auto-classify the document) and the Minimum Documents per Document Type (how many documents need to be in a document type before the model predicts that document type); however, no other parameters can be added or modified.
+Currently, you can control two parameters: the Prediction Confidence Threshold (what confidence does the model need to have in its prediction before it will auto-classify the document) and the Minimum Documents per Document Type (how many documents need to be in a document type before the model predicts that document type).
+However, you cannot add or modify any other parameters.

 How many documents do I need to train the TMF Bot?

 Trained Models have a limit of 200,000 documents that you can use for training.
 The optimal number of documents is 200,000.
 If you have fewer than 200,000 documents, use as many as you can.
-Optimally, all of the documents sent to the Trained Model would be 100% correctly classified.
+Optimally, all of the documents sent to the Trained Model would be 100% correct in terms of classification and metadata assignment.

 Will the Trained Model be more accurate if I give it more documents?